Hindu Shrines are scattered around Bangkok's Shopping District, for the Benefit of Worshippers, and as Protection for Shopping Centers

 In Hinduism, Trimurti represents the three aspects of God.
 The three aspects are Brahma (the Source/Creator), Vishnu (the Preserver/Indwelling-life) and Shiva (the Transformer -Destroyer/Creator).
 There is some resemblance here with the concept of Trinity in Christianity.
 For some reason, not entirely related to what are the teachings of Hinduism, the Trimurti Shrine in Bangkok is particularly popular with youngsters who come to ask for romance and loving relationships.

-Trimurti Shrine in front of Isetan at Central World Plaza
+Trimurti Shrine at northeastern corner in front of Central World Plaza

 The Ganesha Shrine is located adjacent to the Trimurti Shrine.
 In Hinduism, Ganesha is the son of Shiva and Parvati.
 Ganesh is considered a master of intellect and wisdom.
 The deity is one the more recognizable (at least for non-Hindus) because of its one-tusked elephant head.
 His attendant is a mouse.
 Ganesha is a composite figure.
 Besides its elephant head, it also has human components (like his many arms) and serpent components.
 Classically the deity is depicted as big-bellied.
 Visitors to the shrine in front of Central World Plaza, are looking for artistic success and accomplishment.